 “No,” he shook his head.
 “I don’t know how to swim.”

 His tone was so casual when he said this, it took a moment for his words to sink in.
-Over thirty years fishing on the ocean — on such a small vessel — and he didn’t even know how to swim.
-Not that swimming would have done much good out there — but still.
+Over thirty years fishing on the ocean — on such a small vessel — and he didn’t know how to swim.
+Not that swimming would have done much good that far from shore — but still.
 Looking out at the endless water, I couldn’t help but take a step back from the rail.

-In less than twenty minutes the ship grew from a spot on the horizon to a large wall of steel that passed about a quarter mile away.
-Even at that distance it was still too close for comfort.
-The ship was an old freighter, pre-container, with a couple of hulking cranes standing on the deck.
-Streaks of rust stained the paint of its hull and superstructure and black exhaust pumped from a single vertical smokestack.
-The ship looked about as cared for as a garbage scow.
+In less than twenty minutes the ship grew from a spot on the horizon to a large wall of steel that passed about a quarter mile to the north of us.
+Even that was too close for comfort.
+It was an old freighter, pre-container, with a couple of hulking cranes standing on the deck.
+Streaks of rust stained the gray paint of its hull and superstructure and black exhaust pumped from a single vertical smokestack.
+The ship looked as cared for as a garbage scow.
 I couldn’t see anyone on the deck, nobody waving from a window or a rail, and wondered if they even had a watch.
 Maybe he was dozing while the ship ran on autopilot.
 Full steam ahead and damn the jangadas.
-At that size and speed, they would never know they hit us — like a car driving over a pencil.
+At that size and speed they would never know if they hit us.
+Like a car driving over a pencil.